davidMcneil/Google-AI-Ants/README.md

   3. Attacking enemy hills
   4. Exploring unseen regions
   5. Charging enemy ants *(only with advantage in numbers)*
-  6. Randomly patrole region of the board *(overlay grid of ants on map)*
+  6. Randomly patrol region of the board *(overlay grid of ants on map)*

 ![Alt text](Google-AI-Ants/raw/master/screenshot2.jpg)